 Is March an expensive time to go to Hawaii?

 From my experience, you can find hotels deals any time with the exception of holidays.
-Per our Hawaii hotel trends infographic of 2013 data, some accommodation costs are on the average to slightly high-side.
+Per our Hawaii hotel rate trends analysis accommodation costs are above average.
 The highest rates would coincide with spring break and/or Easter.

 The other big cost component of a Hawaii vacation budget is airfare, which from my observation tends to fluctuate more than hotel rates.
 From our experience, we tend to book our trips when we find airfare deals.
 We check fares on a daily basis.
 We have found flight deals in March, but not very often.
 Unfortunately, we don’t have any specific data to point to, but anecdotally, March fares tend to be on the average to slightly high-side.